Nickm1128/psann/README.md

 )
 ```

 `HISSOOptions` keeps reward, context, noise, and transformation choices in one place.
-The estimator records the resolved options after fitting so helpers such as `psann.hisso.hisso_infer_series` and `psann.hisso.hisso_evaluate_reward` can reuse them.
+The estimator records the resolved options after fitting so helpers such as `psann.hisso_infer_series` and `psann.hisso_evaluate_reward` can reuse them.

+### Context builders

+Setting `context_builder="cosine"` (or supplying a callable) instructs the estimator to synthesise auxiliary context features during `fit`, `predict`, and sequence roll-outs.
+Builder parameter dictionaries are deep-copied, so mutating your original config after `set_params` will not affect the estimator.
+Calling `set_params(context_builder=None)` clears the cached builder and resets the inferred `context_dim`, letting you switch back to explicit context arrays cleanly.

 ### Custom data preparation